JanNiklasSchaefer/bachelor-thesis/README.md

 ## Implementing an Agent

-Implementing an agent in this framework is slightly different from the original Mario-Ai-Framework.
+Implementing an agent in this framework is slightly different from the original Mario Ai framework.

-The agent has an additional variable the `drawCoordinates` Array.
-Each entry consists of this array should consist of 4 values:
+The agent has an additional variable, the `drawCoordinates` array.
+It can be optionally filled, and each entry of this array must consist of the following 4 values

 - **x1** x-coordinate of old game state as float
 - **y1** y-coordinate of old game state as float
 - **x2** x-coordinate of new game state as float
 - **y2** y-coordinate of new game state as float

-When advancing the forward model of the agent during a search, the old and new x and y position can be saved in this array.
-At the end of this search this array will be read out by the engine, then it draws a green line between each coordinate pair.
+When the agent's forward model is advanced during a search, the old and new x and y positions can be stored in this array.
+At the end of the search, this array is read by the engine and a green line is drawn between each pair of coordinates.
-This allows drawing of explored paths in the previous frame and serves as a debugging tool while employing an agent.
+This allows you to draw explored paths in the previous frame, and serves as a debugging tool when using an agent.

 ---